Rees algebras of modules and coherent functors: Torsionless functors

-which induces a morphism $\fG_f\colon\fG_M\to\fG_N$.
+which induces a morphism ${r}_f\colon{r}_M\to{r}_N$.
 The other defining properties of a functor follow by similar arguments. \end{proof}

-\begin{remark} A morphism $\fG_M\to\fG_N$ induces a homomorphism $M^{tl}\to N^{tl}$ by taking global sections.
-Moreover, a morphism $\fG_M\to\fG_N$ is uniquely determined by the map $M^{tl}\to N^{tl}$ as the following result shows. \end{remark}
+\begin{remark} A morphism ${r}_M\to{r}_N$ induces a homomorphism ${M^{tl}\to N^{tl}}$ by taking global sections.
+Moreover, a morphism ${r}_M\to{r}_N$ is uniquely determined by the map $M^{tl}\to N^{tl}$ as the following result shows. \end{remark}

 \begin{proposition} Let $M$ and $N$ be finitely generated modules over $A$.
-Then, a morphism $\Lambda\colon\fG_M\to\fG_N$ is uniquely determined by the map $M^{tl}\to N^{tl}$ obtained by evaluating at $A$. \end{proposition} \begin{proof} Evaluating at $A$ gives a map $f\colon M^{tl}\to N^{tl}$.
-We need to show that $\Lambda=\fG_f$.
+Then, a morphism $u\colon{r}_M\to{r}_N$ is uniquely determined by the map $M^{tl}\to N^{tl}$ obtained by evaluating at $A$. \end{proposition} \begin{proof} Evaluating at $A$ gives a map $f\colon M^{tl}\to N^{tl}$.
+We need to show that $u={r}_f$.
 By the functoriality of the map from Proposition~\ref{prop:naturalmap}, we have a commutative diagram

 for any finitely generated module $P$.
-As $\fG_M(A)=M^{tl}$, $\fG_N(A)=N^{tl}$, and $\Lambda_A=f$, this reduces to the commutative diagram
+As ${r}_M(A)=M^{tl}$, ${r}_N(A)=N^{tl}$, and $u_A=f$, this reduces to the commutative diagram

 where, again by the functoriality of the map from Proposition~\ref{prop:naturalmap}, the vertical arrows are surjective.
-Thus, $\fG_f(P)=\Lambda_P$ for any module $P$. \end{proof}
+Thus, ${r}_f(P)=u_P$ for any module $P$. \end{proof}

-By this result, we have that morphisms $\fG_M\to\fG_N$, of torsionless functors, is equivalent to homomorphisms $M^{tl}\to N^{tl}$, of torsionless modules.
-From Lemma~\ref{lem:likamedtl}, it now follows that the full subcategory of the category of coherent functors $\mathcal{C}$, consisting of the torsionless functors, is equivalent to the full subcategory of the category of finitely generated modules $\moda$, consisting of the torsionless modules.
+By this result we have that morphisms ${r}_M\to{r}_N$, of torsionless quotient functors, are equivalent to homomorphisms $M^{tl}\to N^{tl}$, of torsionless modules.
+From Lemma~\ref{lem:likamedtl}, it now follows that the full subcategory of torsionless quotient functors of $\mathcal{C}$ is equivalent to the full subcategory of torsionless modules of the category of finitely generated modules $\moda$.

-Even though these categories are equivalent, we end this section by showing that there is an advantage in considering the category of torsionless functors, rather than the category of torsionless modules.
+Even though these categories are equivalent, we end this section by showing that there is an advantage in working with the category of torsionless functors, rather than the category of torsionless modules.
 In particular, Corollary~\ref{cor:gandr} gives connections between torsionless functors and Rees algebras that do not exist between torsionless modules and Rees algebras.